ehwest/mdn_qms/README.md

 # Folder and File Organization

 One or more files are also provided within each  QMS folder, and altogether these folders and files capture the authoritative description of the QMS.
+Note that within each of the folders listed below, a special README.md file is included.
+The README.md file in each folder is intended to provide an overview of all of the files within the QMS folder.

   + [Standard Operating Procedures (SOP)](https://github.com/ehwest/mdn_qms/tree/master/SOP_Standard_Operating_Procedures)
   + [Communication Materials (CM)](https://github.com/ehwest/mdn_qms/tree/master/CM_Communication_Materials)